-These results also highlight the need for increasing research on the implications of child loss for mothers in the settings where it remains a common element of motherhood.
-The world regions where maternal bereavement is concentrated are the ones where few empirical studies have investigated the long-lasting consequences of it.
-There is a pressing need for further studies on the consequences of child loss, and how global inequality in its frequency helps to fuel broader disparities in adult wellbeing.
+We close with a call to increase research on the implications of child loss for parents, starting with mothers, including fathers, and, perhaps -- in a framework of family demography -- extending to sibling bereavement.
+We note that different methodologies, theories, questions, and approaches should guide research undertaken in settings where child death remains a common correlate of motherhood and in contexts where the experience is increasingly rare and, therefore, perhaps even more isolating for women.
+And we highlight yet another a meta-inequality that cuts across the trends and patterns we’ve established here: that the world regions in which maternal bereavement is concentrated lack, almost completely, empirical studies investigating the long-term consequences of this experience.
+There is a pressing need for further studies on the consequences of child loss, and how global inequality along this dimension of life both generates new and exacerbates existing disparities in adult wellbeing.

 References